Colonoscopy

 Do I really have to have a Colonoscopy?

-2. you could have a Sigmoidoscopy instead.
-A Sigmoidoscopy only inspects the lower part of the bowel (Sigmoid).
-You do not need to have a full anaesthetic but can just stay awake or if necessary take some calming herbs or valium before the procedure.
+2. You could have a sigmoidoscopy instead.
+A sigmoidoscopy only inspects the lower part of the bowel (sigmoid).
+You do not need to have a full anesthetic but can just stay awake or, if necessary, take some calming herbs or valium before the procedure.

 About 70% of all cancers of the large intestine occur below the midpoint of the descending colon (descending 10%, sigmoid 10%, rectum 50%).

-3. if you really need a colonoscopy you can do an alternative preparation that does not require you to take Moviprep
+YES!
+If you really need a colonoscopy, you can do an alternative Colonoscopy preparation that does not require you to take Moviprep.

 To find out more, give us a call!